dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

 prefixed by the `required` modifier (e.g. `int Function(int, {int?  y, required int z})`. **TODO: consider making `required` a keyword**

+The grammar of selectors is extended to allow null-aware subscripting using the syntax `e1?.[e2]` which evaluates to `null` if `e1` evaluates to `null` and otherwise evaluates as `e1[e2]`.

 ### Grammatical ambiguities and clarifications.

 #### Nested nullable types

 The grammar for types does not allow multiple successive `?` operators on a type.
-That is, the grammar for types is
+That is, the grammar for types is nominally equivalent to:

 ```
 type' ::= functionType